 Door handles are embedded into the frame to help with the aerodynamic profile:

-Standard wheels are 18-inch alloys on all but the Tesla Performance trim, which features a low suspension and 20-inch wheels as standard.
-Nineteen-inch “sport wheels” are available for other trims for an additional $1,500.
-Model Y will sport a tow bar and the Model Y Standard Range vehicle towing capacity is up to 3,500 pounds.
+Standard wheels are 19 inch “Gemini Wheels” except on the Tesla Performance trim, which features a low suspension and 21-inch wheels as standard.
+Twenty-inch “Induction Wheels” are available for the Long Range variant for an additional $2,000.
+Model Y has an optional tow bar and the Model Y Standard Range vehicle towing capacity is up to 3,500 pounds.

 Ford Mach-E Interior Styling